Kaohsiung: Sports

 Kaohsiung is home to Taiwan's largest international-class stadium, the National Stadium, with a maximum capacity of 55,000 seats, as well as Kaohsiung Arena.
 The city hosted the 2009 World Games at the National Stadium.
 Nearly 6,000 athletes, officials, coaches, referees and others from 103 countries participated in the 2009 Kaohsiung World Games.

-Taiwan's Chinese Professional Baseball League has a professional baseball team, TSG Hawks, based in Kaohsiung.
+TSG Hawks of Taiwan's Chinese Professional Baseball League, are based in Chengcing Lake Baseball Stadium.

-Kaohsiung also has two professional basketball teams, the Kaohsiung Aquas of the T1 League and the Kaohsiung 17LIVE Steelers of the P. League+.
+Kaohsiung also has two professional basketball teams, the Kaohsiung Aquas of the Taiwan Professional Basketball League and the Kaohsiung Steelers of the P. League+.
 Kaohsiung was also home to the Kaohsiung Truth of the ASEAN Basketball League.
 They were the first team in the history of the league that was based outside Southeast Asia.
 The team folded in 2017.

+The TSG SkyHawks [zh] of the Taiwan Professional Volleyball League are based in Fengshan Arena.

 Other recent major sporting events held by Kaohsiung include: